Mulibrey nanism

-Signs/symptoms
+Signs and symptoms

 An individual with Mulibrey nanism has growth retardation, a short broad neck, misshapen sternum, small thorax, square shoulders, enlarged liver, and yellowish dots in the ocular fundi.
 Individuals with Mulibrey nanism have also been reported to have intellectual disability, tumors, and infertility.

 Genetics

 Mulibrey nanism is caused by mutations of the TRIM37 gene, located at human chromosome 17q22-23.
 The disorder is inherited in an autosomal recessive manner.
 This means the defective gene responsible for the disorder is located on an autosome (chromosome 17 is an autosome), and two copies of the defective gene (one inherited from each parent) are required in order to be born with the disorder.
 The parents of an individual with an autosomal recessive disorder both carry one copy of the defective gene, but usually do not experience any symptoms of the disorder.

 Diagnosis

 The diagnosis of Mulibrey nanism can be done via genetic testing, as well as by the physical characteristics (signs/symptoms) displayed by the individual.